brentd09/AZ040Labs/PowerShell-Lab-03.md

     ```PowerShell
     Get-Help about_Automatic_Variables
-    # In this help about document you can learn about the $True and $False automatic variables
+    # In this help "about" document you can learn about the $True and $False automatic variables
     ```
     </Strong></details>
     <details><summary>Click to see the answer</summary><Strong>